![]() Bladnoch Distillery |

 As you wander around the distillery it is easy to believe that what you are looking at would have been readily recognised by Alfred Barnard, an author who visited the distillery (and most others in Scotland) between 1885 and 1887.
 Much of his entry on the distillery is given over to the difficult 10 hour train journey from Edinburgh to Wigtown, and a description of Wigtown itself.
 But his descriptions of the malting houses and kilns are fascinating, as is his reference to the water wheel which provided the motive power for much of the distillery's operations.
 The mill lade which runs from a weir a mile upstream on the River Bladnoch remains important today as the source of the distillery's water, as the river where it passes the distillery itself is tidal.

 The distillery contains all the elements you would expect, plus a few you might not.
 The tour gives a more detailed view than usual of the milling process, while a surprise in the still room is a spirit safe made, very unusually, of stainless steel rather than brass.
-Perhaps the most unexpected find in the distillery is a set of gates surmounted by a sign which proclaims the "Isle of Ronansay Distillery, Established 1897".
-This is a result of Bladnoch Distillery's starring role as the Isle of Ronansay Distillery, in the BBC drama series 2000 Acres of Sky, filmed in the area between 2000 and 2003.
-Another rare feature, not usually on the distillery tour, is a small bottling plant that allows individual casks to be bottled on site.
+When we visited it was also possible to see a set of gates surmounted by a sign which proclaimed the "Isle of Ronansay Distillery, Established 1897".
+This was a result of Bladnoch Distillery's role as the Isle of Ronansay Distillery, in the BBC drama series 2000 Acres of Sky, filmed in the area between 2000 and 2003.

 |